-Four players sent-off in USA's win against Mexico
+Four players sent off in USA's win against Mexico

 Pulisic put his side 2-0 up in Las Vegas before Montes was dismissed in the 69th minute for a wild tackle on forward Balogun, who was making his US debut after switching allegiance from England.

-McKennie, who was on loan at Leeds United from Juventus last season, was sent-off for his part in the scuffle.
+McKennie, who was on loan at Leeds United from Juventus last season, was sent off for his part in the scuffle.

-Pepi added a third for the US in the 78th minute and both sides had another player red carded when Arteaga and Dest were sent-off following another mass brawl.
+Pepi added a third for the US in the 78th minute and both sides had another player red carded when Arteaga and Dest were sent off following another mass brawl.

 Drinks were also thrown from the stands while fans were warned in stadium announcements that the game could be suspended because of the homophobic chanting.